 For spatially and spatial-temporally split files, the file set must be identified.
 This is done by the FileSet parameters that identify the first set of files.
 All other information can be obtained by parsing the metadata of those files.

+Table 14 – Definition of fileSet attributes